 A Russian military drill has raised fears of interference in Ukraine, where politicians are scrambling to stabilize the government and avoid bankruptcy.
 The crisis comes just ahead of the naming of an interim cabinet.

-in Russia's vast western region - part of which borders Ukraine - was met with concern on Wednesday.
+Russian President Vladimir Putin's announcement of a military exercise in Russia's vast western region - part of which borders Ukraine - was met with concern on Wednesday.
 Defense ministers gathered in Brussels for a NATO summit pledged their support to Ukraine, while also making clear they had their eyes on Russia's intentions in the region.

 "We will certainly, obviously, want to take proper cognizance of any activities by Russian forces," British Defense Secretary Philip Hammond said in Brussels, where a meeting of NATO defense ministers was taking place.